-Administering analgesia made a huge difference to Eoin and the team and they were able to assess the full extent of his injuries and initiate the advanced pre-hospital care that Dan so desperately needed.
+Administering analgesia made a huge difference to Eoin and the team and they were able to asses the full extent of his injuries and initiate the advanced pre-hospital care that Dan so desperately needed.
 Their next priority was to maintain vascular status and control the haemorrhaging from Dan’s right arm and shoulder as well as the open wound in his neck.
-After 45 minutes of treating and stabilising Dan, they were finally able to get him back in the helicopter and take him on the 20-mile (6 minute) mercy dash back to the Royal London Hospital, where he would be passed over to the trauma team and rushed into emergency surgery.
+After 45 minutes of treating and stabilising Dan, they were finally able to get him back in the helicopter and take him on the 20-mile (6 minutes) mercy dash back to the Royal London Hospital, where he would be passed over to the trauma team and rushed into emergency surgery.

 What ensued was a recovery like no other, where Dan battled and overcame the psychological challenges of disability purely through sheer grit and determination, showing extreme mental resilience.
 Throughout his rehabilitation, he began setting himself achievable daily goals, such as feeding himself and writing his name, which slowly gave him back his confidence as well as the independence he craved.
 This goal setting had a profound effect on his life and would later lead him to set more extreme challenges for himself, that would test him both physically and mentally.
 Once fully recovered he returned to his regiment for 3 years where he learnt to re-ride a horse, becoming the first amputee rider in the history of his regiment as well as learning to rock climb in Spain and becoming the lead climber.